• Skip to main content

 To maximize emotional closeness with someone, you must be able to clearly define who you are.

 True intimacy is the meeting of two well-defined people.
-To the degree one or both people are not defined, you lose intimacy.
+To the degree that one or both people are not defined, you lose intimacy.
 How could you be intimate with someone who never has an opinion or preference?

 I took some red play-dough and some grey clay and made three different scenarios as you can see in the post’s image.